pallavi-1311/Flam-PerformanceDashboard/PERFORMANCE.md

 - Applied **`React.memo`** to heavy visual components like `LineChart`, `BarChart`, and `Heatmap`.

 ###  **Canvas Rendering Optimization**
-- Replaced traditional React DOM rendering with **HTML5 Canvas** for performance-critical visual updates.
+- Replaced traditional React DOM rendering with **HTML5 Canvas ** for performance-critical visual updates.
-- Utilized **`requestAnimationFrame`** for smooth 60 FPS animation loop.
+- Utilized **`requestAnimationFrame`** for a smooth 60 FPS animation loop.
-- Batched drawing operations (multiple points rendered in a single context frame).
+- Batched drawing operations - several points rendered in one context frame.
 ###  **Efficient Data Flow**
-- Implemented **`Web Workers`** for background data generation to prevent UI blocking.
+- Implemented **`Web Workers`** to generate data in the background and prevent UI blocking.
-- Used **`OffscreenCanvas`** (with fallback to 2D context) to parallelize rendering on supported browsers.
+- Used **`OffscreenCanvas`** with fallback to 2D context to parallelize the rendering in browsers that support it.
 - Added **time-based data aggregation (1min / 5min / 1hour)** to reduce data density in large windows.

 ###  **Virtual Scrolling & Lazy Updates**
-- DataTable uses **virtualized scrolling** to handle large datasets efficiently without full DOM rendering.
+- DataTable uses **virtualized scrolling** for efficient handling of large datasets without full DOM rendering.
-- Only visible rows are rendered dynamically, reducing memory and reflow costs.
+- Only visible rows will be dynamically rendered, minimizing memory and reflow overheads.

 ---